Sequential Choices, Option Values, and the Returns to Education: Appendix

 \subsection{Specifications of Immediate Reward Functions}

-We present here the parametrizations of immediate rewards functions in our model.
-In the estimation, all parameters are allowed to vary freely across three observed ability types. \paragraph{\underline{Choice Alternative: Work}} \\ \\ The immediate reward of work consists a wage and a non-pecuniary component:
+We present here the parametrizations of immediate reward functions in our model.
+In the estimation, all parameters are allowed to vary freely across three observed ability types.
+The specification of non-pecuniary utilities varies slightly across ability groups.
+Given the observed patterns in data, some parameters are well identified for one group but not for the other groups.

+\paragraph{Work Choice: Wages and Nonpecuniary Utility} \\ \\ The immediate reward of choosing the work alternative, i.e., $a \in \{PR, PU ,S\}$, consists a wage and a non-pecuniary component, where all parameters are allowed to vary flexibly across the private ($PR$), public ($PU$) and self-employment ($S$) sectors, as follows: